Longtime USC benefactors Gayle and Edward Roski have made a landmark

 “Gayle and Ed Roski stand among USC’s most treasured friends,” said USC President C. L. Max Nikias.
 “Generations from now, our community will continue to learn about this extraordinary couple, and their enduring contributions to our university.
 With this most recent gift, the Roskis build beautifully on their already impressive legacy, while widening the scope of their remarkable philanthropy.”

-Led by Rohit Varma, professor and chair of the department of ophthalmology and interim dean of the Keck School of Medicine of USC, the USC Roski Eye Institute traces its roots to the founding of USC’s ophthalmology department in 1974.
+Led by Rohit Varma, professor of ophthalmology and preventive medicine, the USC Roski Eye Institute traces its roots to the founding of USC’s ophthalmology department in 1974.
 Its 60 faculty members have received international acclaim for their contributions to vision research, including the world’s most widely used glaucoma implant and the development of optical coherence tomography, a non-invasive imaging technique used to diagnose glaucoma, macular degeneration and other conditions.
 Varma, who also holds the Grace and Emery Beardsley Chair in Ophthalmology and is president of USC Care Medical Group, is a recognized expert in glaucoma and has led the nation’s most influential studies on eye health in minority and vulnerable communities for the past 20 years.

 Among the USC Roski Eye Institute’s many achievements, institute co-director Mark Humayun led a team of pioneering researchers to invent and implant the first successful retinal prosthesis in a human patient, bringing sight to people with certain types of blindness.
 The Argus II Retinal Prosthesis aims to restore vision to those who lost their sight to retinitis pigmentosa.
 In 2016, President Obama recognized Humayun’s work with the National Medal of Technology and Innovation.